tutek1/DTLabs/05_AI-NavMeshFSM/lab05.md

 - `Bidirectional` - control whether the agent can traverse the link **both ways**
 - `Start Position` - the **coordinates** of the start position (it is easier to set it using the **red dot** gizmo in scene view)
 - `End Position` - the **coordinates** of the end position (it is easier to set it using the **red dot** gizmo in scene view)
-- `Travel Cost` - length **multiplier** for the pathfinding, higher values makes the links more costly, it has an effect only when more there are **multiple ways** to the target
+- `Travel Cost` - length **multiplier** for the pathfinding, higher values make the links more costly, it has an effect only when there are **multiple ways** to the target

-As an example I created this link setup:
+As an example, I created this link setup:

 ![](img/NavMeshLinks.png)